No. 1

 This is the story of why I pivoted from agency work to AI products-and what it taught me about leverage, ownership, and momentum.

 Lavon Global was a real business.
-We delivered websites, brand systems, and digital experiences - deploying on platforms like Vercel.
+I delivered websites, brand systems, and digital experiences — deploying on platforms like Vercel.
 Clients got results.
 I got experience.

 But I also learned the limits of agency work: